AGonzalez2003/Pool-Lane-Reserver/README.md

 - Remove swimmers when their lane becomes available
 - Manage the queue easily with a dropdown selector

+**Persistent State**
+- Persistent lane status, waitlist, and admin settings saved using `localStorage`

 **Responsive UI**
 - Optimized for staff tablets or desktop screens
 - Clean, and color-coded lane status
-- Persistent lane status, waitlist, and admin settings saved using `localStorage`

 ---